srikanthkarra376/MesDepanneurs.fr-Test/README.md

 steps to run the project:

-1) After UnZip the project connect to your phpmyadmin create a database.
+1) Clone or Download the project in to your computer and connect to your phpmyadmin create a database.

 2) open the "mesdanneursdb.sql" file run the sql commands,It creates locations table in your database.